galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 >    - **Intensity threshold**: A recommended starting value is `25%` of the global maximum intensity.
 Increase to `30-40%` for stricter filtering if spots have low intensity.
 >    - **Minimum track length**: Use `50%` of the sequence length as a baseline.
 Adjust based on the expected duration of mitoflash events.
 >
->    This tool links detected spots across frames to track movement.
-The **Neighborhood size** parameter controls the pixel range for associating points between frames.
-Reducing the **Intensity threshold** filters out weaker signals, reducing the number of spurious tracks.
+>    This tool links detected spots across frames to track their movement.
+The **Neighborhood size** parameter controls the maximum allowed distance for associating points between frames (in pixels).
+Increase the **Intensity threshold** parameter to filter out more weak signals (e.g., to remove spurious tracks).
 >
 {: .hands_on}